MicrosoftDocs/dynamics365smb-devitpro-pb/methods/httpclient-timeout-method.md

 *HttpClient*
 &emsp;Type: [HttpClient](httpclient-data-type.md)
 An instance of the [HttpClient](httpclient-data-type.md) data type.

 *SetTimeout*
 &emsp;Type: [Duration](duration-data-type.md)
+The duration in seconds to wait before the request times out.

 ## Return Value
 *CurrentTimeout*
 &emsp;Type: [Duration](duration-data-type.md)
+The duration in seconds to wait before the request times out.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)